seancorfield/logging4j2/README.md

 * `with-log-tag` accepts a keyword or string as its first argument, followed by a body of code to execute.
 The tag is pushed onto the context, for the execution of the body.
-* `with-log-uuid` a body of code to execute.
+* `with-log-uuid` accepts a body of code to execute.
 A unique tag is pushed onto the context, for the execution of the body.

 ```clojure